GekkoFyre/small-world-deluxe/README.md

 #### Binaries

-At the time of writing this (23rd October, 2020), we expect to be providing binaries for `Small World Deluxe` within the coming weeks/months as the project slowly becomes further realised.
+At the time of writing this (23rd October, 2020), we expect to be providing binaries for `Small World Deluxe` within the coming weeks/months as the project slowly becomes further realized.
 It is not worth providing such currently since the project has only just semi-recently been commissioned and there's very little to see, other than a mostly proof-of-concept.
 It takes quite a bit more time to code an application in C++ than to do the equivalent in another, similar language such as [Python](https://www.python.org/), which is much higher-level!

 Be sure to check back often for further updates!